SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 Not knowing that above them, below them, all around them, hundreds of armed men waited for the signal.

-Not knowing their son and grandson and nephew had led them here.
+Not knowing their son, grandson, and nephew had led them here.

 The sun rose higher.
 Full light now.